cpmpercussion/homepage/bio.md

 Charles believes strongly in the value of cross-artform collaboration for engaging new audiences with percussion, music, and other arts.
 In the spirit of hacker culture, he endeavours to “release early, release often”, prototyping his works through rapid performance and revision.
 He is available as a sound artist and performer for musical, theatrical and installation projects and also as a consultant on interactive technologies in performance.

-More information about Charles’ music and research can be found on his website: <a href="http://www.charlesmartin.com.au">www.charlesmartin.com.au</a><
+More information about Charles’ music and research can be found on his website: [www.charlesmartin.com.au](https://charlesmartin.com.au)

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="http://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Fusers%2F755082&amp;auto_play=false&amp;show_artwork=true&amp;color=4b4b4b"></iframe>